Lebanon

 Lebanese pound (LBP)

-Human habitation in Lebanon dates to 5000 BC.[12]
-From 3200 to 539 BC, it was part of Phoenicia, a maritime empire that stretched the Mediterranean Basin.[13]
-In 64 BC, the region became part of the Roman Empire, and later the Byzantine Empire.
-After the 7th century, it came under the rule of different caliphates, including the Rashidun, Umayyad and Abbasid Caliphate.
-The 11th century saw the establishment of Crusader states, which fell to the Ayyubids and the Mamluks, and eventually the Ottomans.
-Under Ottoman ruler Abdulmejid I, the first Lebanese proto-state, the Mount Lebanon Mutasarrifate, was established in the 19th century as a home for Maronite Christians, in the Tanzimat period.
+Human habitation in Lebanon dates to 5000 BC.[14]
+From 3200 to 539 BC, it was part of Phoenicia, a maritime civilization that spanned the Mediterranean Basin.[15]
+In 64 BC, the region became part of the Roman Empire and the subsequent Byzantine Empire.
+After the seventh century, it came under the rule of different Islamic caliphates, including the Rashidun, Umayyad and Abbasid.
+The 11th century saw the establishment of Christian Crusader states, which fell to the Ayyubids and the Mamluks.
+Lebanon came under Ottoman rule in the early 15th century.
+Under Ottoman sultan Abdulmejid I, the first Lebanese proto state, the Mount Lebanon Mutasarrifate, was established as a home for Maronite Christians, as part of the Tanzimat reforms.

 After the dissolution of the Ottoman Empire following World War I, Lebanon came under the Mandate for Syria and the Lebanon, administered by France, which established Greater Lebanon.
-By 1943, Lebanon had gained independence from Free France and established a distinct form of confessionalist government, with the state's major religious groups being apportioned specific political powers.
-The new Lebanese state was relatively stable after independence,[14] but this was ultimately shattered by the outbreak of the Lebanese Civil War (1975–1990).
+By 1943, Lebanon had gained independence from Free France and established a distinct form of confessional government, with the state's major religious groups being apportioned specific political powers.
+The new Lebanese state was relatively stable,[16] but this was ultimately shattered by the outbreak of the Lebanese Civil War (1975–1990).
 Lebanon was also subjugated by two military occupations: Syria from 1976 to 2005 and Israel from 1985 to 2000.
-Lebanon has been the scene of several conflicts with Israel, of which the ongoing war marks the fourth Israeli invasion of it since 1978.
+It has been the scene of several conflicts with Israel, of which the ongoing war marks the fourth Israeli invasion since 1978.

 Load more images...
 4 photos remaining!